 Breakdown Of A Poker Round

-Even though the game can be highly complex game, poker rounds always follow the same format.
+Even though poker can be a highly complex game, poker rounds always follow the same format.
 Every Texas Hold’Em poker round is divided into four phases: blinds, dealing, betting, and payouts.
-Each phase is characterized by different actions performed by players or the dealer.
+Each phase is characterized by different actions performed by players or by the dealer.

 Find out the rules of poker